 The downspout works somewhat.
 I couldn't put very many radials down because of the lack of space and grass.
 So I went to the landlord-manager and asked him if I could try another antenna because the downspout didn't work good enough.
 He said "You can do anything you want.
 Just don't make any holes."Well,I put up the W5GI Mystery Antenna on the roof.

-Since then I have worked Australia, South America and 3B7C on 40 CW with only 100 watts.
+Since then I have worked Australia, South America and 3B7C on 40 CW and others with only 100 watts.

 Well, that didn't last long.
 Neighbors upstairs trashed the bathroom and the manager thought I better take the antennas down since the owner might come around.